35-Year-Old Pitcher – Free Agent

 Carlos Torres Contract Information:

-Agreed to terms on a one-year, $1.05M deal with the Mets in January 2016, avoiding arbitration.
+Agreed to a one-year, $2.175 million deal with the Brewers in January 2017, avoiding arbitration.

 To instantly reveal our fantasy analysis of every player – including Carlos Torres – simply subscribe now.